-- With no official influence in trade, the state and her “captors” shall have to play ball with a more even playing field than they anticipated because skilled labor, innovation and education which are being provided elsewhere at lower cost will bear fruit.
+- With no official influence in trade, the state and her “captors” shall have to play ball with a more even playing field (emerging nations) than they anticipated because skilled labor, innovation and education which are being provided elsewhere at lower cost will bear fruit.

 - The State will be further pushed into using its military resources to manage its foreign influence which will no doubt create a more tense political atmosphere and lessen cooperation towards world peace.